 Here are our top finishes for furniture:

-1. Acrylic Eggshell.
-Acrylic Eggshell paint gives a very soft and subtle sheen, much less than that of a satin paint, and is strong enough to protect wooden furniture and skirting boards from any knocks and scrapes that they may encounter on a daily basis.
-Our Authentic Period Colours are available in Acrylic Eggshell.
+1. Eggshell.
+Eggshell paint gives a very soft and subtle sheen, much less than that of a satin paint, and is strong enough to protect wooden furniture and skirting boards from any knocks and scrapes that they may encounter on a daily basis.
+Our 1829 Vintage Colours are all available in Eggshell.

 2. Chalky Emulsion.
 Chalk paints are now extremely popular for use on furniture.
 Matt paints tend to be less resistant to heavy wear, so if using a chalky or matt finish on furniture, you should protect the surface with a wax or varnish after painting.
 Our Dead Flat Acrylic Varnish is perfect for this.
-All of our Authentic Period Colours are available in Chalky Emulsion.
+All of our 1829 Vintage Colours are available in Chalky Emulsion.

 3. Metallic Paint.
 Metallic Paints are strong and versatile and look fantastic on ornate furniture such as dressing tables.
 Metallic paints were often used on furniture during the Rococo period – the swirling shapes of rococo chairs, tables and bed frames were often painted in golds and silvers.